cbitting/CRUDdyProductsAdmin/README.md

 ## Setup

+Run `npm i` in the root to install the needed packages.

-Run `npm i` to install the needed packages.
+Run `npm i` in the client\CRUDdyClient folder to install the needed packages.

 ## Development server